 A GATEWAY THAT INCORPORATES HEALTH IN ALL POLICIES AND CONSIDERS MOST VULNERABLE USERS

-To promote a Gateway that incorporates Health in All Policies and considers most vulnerable users, it is important to consider mode choice.
+To promote a Gateway that incorporates Health in All Policies and considers most vulnerable users, it is important to consider choices of transportation.
 Means of transportation to work provides information related to the type of mode used for commuting to work in the Gateway area as compared to the entire County.
-This information is important to track, as we want to be sure to foster a Gateway that improves transportation options for residents and visitors.
+We want to foster a Gateway that improves transportation options for residents and visitors.

 DRIVE ALONE